dalibo/pitrery/install.md

 * Create a script which can be used to optionally restore any replication slots that were active (or inactive) at the time of the base backup.

-* Optionally, create a script to update the catalog when paths to tablespaces have changed, for PostgreSQL <= 9.1.
+* Optionally, create a script to update the catalogue when paths to tablespaces have changed, for PostgreSQL <= 9.1.

 The restore will only work if the target destination directory (PGDATA